-40 Craziest Small Town Laws in America
+30 Strangest Small Town Laws in America

-Hitting a Vending Machine Is Prohibited; Derby, Kansas
+Hitting a vending machine is prohibited; Derby, Kansas

 It should go without saying that you can't bite your landlord, but apparently it needed to be said in Rumford, Maine, where they explicitly put that law on the books.
 Fighting with your landlord will earn your home the designation of a "disorderly house," which is punishable by a fine of up to $2,500.
 And for more up-to-date information, sign up for our daily newsletter.

 Painting or dyeing birds in order to market and sell them as another type of bird is against the law in Harper Woods, where—and this is just a guess, for the record—somebody probably tried to make a fortune marketing gussied-up sparrows as parakeets.
 Selling painted birds is a misdemeanor.